Wendy Alec: Book publications

-Alec published an autobiography, Against All Odds, in 2001.
 She is also the author of 'Journal of the Unknown Prophet', which is presented as a prophetic revelation given to her by God.
-Visions From Heaven – Visitations To My Father's Chamber is Alec's second best selling 'prophetic' journal.
-She has completed Book Five of the Chronicles Series 'End Of Days' which was published by HarperCollins in Autumn 2018.
+Visions From Heaven - Visitations To My Father's Chamber is Alec's second best-selling 'prophetic' journal.
+She has completed Book Five of the Chronicles Series, End Of Days, which was published by HarperCollins in Autumn 2018.

+After her divorce, she published Wounded Warriors: Out of the Wilderness.

 Awards

 Alec has been recognised for her work at In the media arena with a Global Platinum Award from the Global Media Summit in 2016.

 She has also received awards from the Christian Broadcasting Council of the UK for her work on projects including The Global Day of Prayer Live. and Gold awards for 'Best Ministry TV Program' and 'Best Music TV Programme'.
 Underneath her leadership at GOD TV as Director of Television, her production teams won over 20 Angel Awards.